hrithwik6986/SDLC_25_everlearn/README.md

 to find and play against, or with, other players.
 These may be their friends or family members or even other users in the game from around the world.
-The main aim of this project is to develop a game for entertainment purpose.The project will have 4 diffrent game like "hang man","quiz game","tic tac toe" and "snake game".
+The main aim of this project is to develop a game for entertainment purpose.The project will have 4 different games like "hang man","quiz game","tic tac toe" and "snake game".
-GAME ZONE shall provide user with option to select the multiple game.
-User will be able to switch between different games.Everytime user quit the any game it will be redirected to the main.
+GAME ZONE shall provide user with option to select the game.
+User will be able to switch between different games.Everytime user quit any game it will be redirected to the main.

 code quality|Build|Git Inspector|Code-Coverage|